Jeffrey Wright: 2004–2015: Established actor

 In 2004, he appeared in Jonathan Demme's remake of The Manchurian Candidate, starring Meryl Streep and Denzel Washington.
 In February 2005, Wright returned to HBO Films in Lackawanna Blues.
-In 2005, he played Washington attorney Bennett Holiday in Syriana and Bill Murray's eccentric Ethiopian neighbor Winston in Broken Flowers, the latter of which earned Wright a Independent Spirit Award for Best Supporting Male nomination.
+In 2005, he played Washington attorney Bennett Holiday in Syriana and Bill Murray's eccentric Ethiopian neighbor Winston in Broken Flowers, the latter of which earned Wright an Independent Spirit Award for Best Supporting Male nomination.
 That same year, he also starred in the play This Is How It Goes and appeared as one of the tenants in M. Night Shyamalan's psychological thriller Lady in the Water (2006).
 In 2006, he appeared as Felix Leiter in the James Bond film Casino Royale.
 He reprised the role in Quantum of Solace and No Time to Die.
 In 2007, Wright starred in the alien invasion suspense thriller The Invasion.
 In 2008, he portrayed Colin Powell in Oliver Stone's biographical drama film W. He portrayed Muddy Waters in Cadillac Records, a biopic, loosely based on the rise and fall of Chess Records.

 In 2010, Wright played Jacques Cornet in the world premiere run of A Free Man of Color at the Vivian Beaumont Theater of the Lincoln Center for Performing Arts in New York City.
 In 2011, he acted in three films: Source Code with Jake Gyllenhaal, Extremely Loud & Incredibly Close starring Tom Hanks and Sandra Bullock, and The Ides of March starring George Clooney.
 Wright played Beetee in The Hunger Games film series, starting with The Hunger Games: Catching Fire, released in November 2013.
 He landed the role of Dr. Valentin Narcisse in season 4 of Boardwalk Empire, starting in the fall of 2013.
 In 2015, he voiced Poppa Henry in the Pixar animated film The Good Dinosaur.